anvita-g/anvita-g/README.md

 - 👋 Hi, I’m @anvita-g
 - 👀 I’m interested in double majoring in data science and computer science.
-- 🌱 I’m currently a rising senior at Okemos HS.
+- 🌱 I’m currently a senior at Okemos HS.
 - 💞️ I’m looking to collaborate on any DS/CS projects and participate in hackathons!
 - 📫 Reach me at anvigollu@gmail.com